react-native-community/cli/docs/plugins.md

 #### `name`

-Name that will be used in order to run the command.
+A name that will be used in order to run the command.

 Note: If you want your command to accept additional arguments, make sure to include them in the name.